 “Purchasing albums directly from artists online and donating to assistance funds is essential,” said Grace.
 “Maha will even be highlighting local artists on our social media for several weeks this spring.”

 Taffola echoed that sentiment and said that people can also purchase music and merchandise through the online retail and streaming site Bandcamp.
 Not only does the site allow artists and labels to control the price of their music but since the pandemic started, it has also held designated days in which it has waived its revenue cut.
-Over two days in March and May, people spent a combined $11.4 million — all of which went to the artists.
+Over two days in March and May, people spent a combined $11.4 million — all of which went directly to the artists.
 The site is planning to continue waiving its revenue share on the first Friday of June and July.

 Another way to help out the industry, according to Taffola, is to support the Save Our Stages campaign run by the National Independent Venue Association, or NIVA.
 The association, which is made up of over 1,300 independent venues in all 50 states, is asking Washington for targeted legislation to help its venues.
 This includes modifications to small business loans and the Payroll Protection Program, tax relief, continued unemployment insurance, and mortgage and rent forbearance.